A process shutdown puzzle, Episode 2

 how processes exit

-For example, that the first thing that happens is that all threads
+For example, that the first thing that happens is that all threads are forcibly terminated.

 That’s your next clue.